fagbokforlaget/mo-platform/packages/@mo-platform/auth/README.md

 MoAuth provides an OAuth proxy to various providers.
 For the time being it only supports [Fagbokforlaget e-portal](https://eportal.fagbokforlaget.no) or FEIDE.
 This js library provides necessary abstraction for authentication from various services.

 NOTE: Mo-Auth lib replies on modern browsers and does not includes polyfills for `fetch` and `Promise`.
-You may include them yourself and if you use it inside vue then edit `vue.config.js` and add `transpileDependencies:['@mo-platform/auth']` to options
+You may include them yourself and if you use it inside vue then edit `vue.config.js` and add `transpileDependencies:['@mo-platform/auth']`.
+Also vuejs automatically insers es-promise polyfill but you still have to add polyfill for `fetch`.
+We recommend using `import whatwg-fetch` in your `main.js`.

 ## Install
 ```bash